 - the short documentary must include closing credits with the following information: DocMakers’ name, year of production, participants, stakeholders and location.
 Also mention the “initiative holder” presented in your short documentary, if any.
 When formal information is provided (statistics, data, quotes…), make sure to check the source and to mention it in the closing credits.

-- the DocMaker must add his student card or certificate (when applicable).
+- the DocMaker must send his student card or certificate (when applicable).

 -3- Where and how to upload your ShortDoc?